Ready to Grow Your Business Fast?

 #3: Determine The Number of Prospects That You Are Getting:

-You should know how many prospects that you need in order to win a customer.
+Measuring results with your prospects is crucial.
+You should know how many prospects you need in order to win a customer.
 Your marketing activities should bring you the number of prospects that you need in order to meet your sales goals.
-Begin to track every inquiry that you receive through phone, through email and through social media.
+Begin to track every inquiry that you receive through phone, through email, and through social media.
 Find out how these prospects found out about your business so that you can measure the results that your marketing activities are bringing to you.

 #4: Determine The Number Of New Customers That You Are Getting: